 The Department of Statistics and Applied Probability is home to four different unique undergraduate programs, in addition to a combined BS / MS program designed to provide students with a bachelors degree and a masters degree in the span of five years.

-Applied Statistics is the right choice for students seeking a career or advanced graduate studies in a wide variety of fields.
+Statistics and Data Science is the right choice for students seeking a career or advanced graduate studies in a wide variety of fields.
 Graduates who have rigorous statistical training are in great demand in government, industry, business, and research institutions.

 Financial Mathematics and Statistics